emmorts/docker-qbittorrentvpn/README.md

     linkStyle default stroke:#666666,stroke-width:1px
 ```

-The container runs qBittorrent and routes all torrent traffic through the VPN tunnel while allowing local network access to the web interface.
-If the VPN connection drops, the killswitch activates instantly and blocks all internet traffic to/from qBittorrent.
-Meanwhile, you can still access the WebUI because LAN connections remain allowed.
+The container runs qBittorrent and establishes a VPN connection.
+All internet-bound traffic from qBittorrent is forced through the VPN via strict `iptables` rules (default DROP policy on OUTPUT and INPUT chains, specific ACCEPT rules for VPN interface, loopback, related/established connections, and LAN access).
+If the VPN connection drops (`tun0` or `wg0` interface disappears or health checks fail), the firewall rules prevent any qBittorrent traffic from reaching the internet directly.
+Local network access to the WebUI (and other allowed ports) remains functional via the Docker network interface.

 ## Configuration